Pomegranate & Fennel Glazed Rack of Lamb Recipe

 The secret is the pomegranate molasses.
 We combine it with oregano, fennel, and olive oil to make a bold glaze.
 (You won’t miss the mint, we promise.)
 In the oven, the glaze develops a gorgeous crust and a deep sweetness that complements the lamb perfectly.
 The meat itself is pink, juicy, and wonderfully tender.
 We served the little chops atop lightly caramelized onions, charred and perfumy fennel, and fresh pomegranate seeds.
 On a platter, the dish looks rustic, appetizing — and deceptively fancy.

-We love to make this rack of lamb for friends and family.
+We love to make this rack of lamb for a special family dinner.
 The individual chops plate up very prettily, and we generally serve them with a leafy green salad and mashed sweet potatoes or polenta.
-For wine, we go with a lush, fruit-forward wine, like Gelson’s Cabernet Sauvignon — its spice and plummy black fruits will pair beautifully with the full-flavored lamb.
+For wine, we go with a lush, fruit-forward wine, like Gelson’s cabernet sauvignon — its spice and plummy black fruits will pair beautifully with the full-flavored lamb.

 3 Tbsp fresh oregano, chopped